Jerry Krause: Building the 1991–93 roster

 At the time Krause took over as general manager, he already had on the team Michael Jordan and John Paxson — two of the five players who would become key parts of the team that would win three consecutive championships from 1991 to 1993.
 Krause made a number of moves that began building the foundation for future success.
 He turned over the Bulls roster and built up a collection of draft picks, although the moves in 1985 and 1986 were not particularly noteworthy.
-Krause selected forward Brad Sellers in the first round of the 1986 NBA draft, but Sellers did not garner significant playing time, and was traded after three seasons.
+Krause planned to select tall forward Brad Sellers in the 1986 NBA draft.
+Sellers, Krause reasoned, handled the ball very well for a big man, and also had a solid outside jumper.
+Jordan, on the other hand, pushed management to take Johnny Dawkins, a two-way guard from Duke.
+It looked as though Krause would take Dawkins even as late as the morning of the draft; the coaches and players had made it clear that they wanted him and not Sellers, and Krause did not particularly have a problem with Dawkins' game.
+The Bulls' head coach at the time, Doug Collins, even told Duke coach Mike Krzyzewski the night before the draft that the team would pick Dawkins.
+However, Krause picked Sellers anyway, and spent the summer trying to sell him to Jordan.
+Jordan went after Sellers mercilessly in practice, and Sellers was traded after three seasons.

 It was in the 1987 NBA draft that Krause drafted power forward Horace Grant and traded draft pick Olden Polynice, a center, for Seattle's 1st Round draft pick — Scottie Pippen, a small forward.
 The two were, along with Jordan, cornerstones of the Bulls' 1991–1993 championship teams.
-The 1988 draft failed to yield much, as first-round pick Will Perdue failed to develop as hoped; however, a 1988 trade for center Bill Cartwright provided the Bulls with the starting center they needed.
+The 1988 draft failed to yield much, as first-round pick Will Perdue failed to develop as hoped.